 Islamic Relief USA uses the donations you give to help refugees and native Lebanese families who live in impoverished conditions.
 Read more about our legacy in the Middle East.

 Islamic Relief has been working in Lebanon for over a decade, beginning in 2006 in response to a humanitarian crisis caused by war.
 We then focused on reconstruction efforts like hospital rehabilitation and water facility repairs.
 Islamic Relief Lebanon opened to continue long-term efforts.

 Lebanon, once prosperous, was hobbled by a 15-year civil war that cut its national output in half.
 After the war ended in 1990, Lebanon rebuilt much of its infrastructure, but political instability continued to take a heavy toll through 2008.
-A period of relative stability and a subsequent revival in tourism helped the country grow economically, and unemployment is a relatively low 9%.
-Still, hundreds of thousands of Lebanese people are unable to meet their basic needs.
-According to the latest available figures, nearly 29% live below the national poverty line, and 8% are extremely poor.
-Much of the poverty is concentrated in the north.
+A period of relative stability and a subsequent revival in tourism helped the country grow economically, and unemployment is a low 6.4%.
+Still, hundreds of thousands of Lebanese people are unable to meet their basic needs — about 27% live below the national poverty line.